Nokia Lumia 820 review

 Although we were highly impressed with the Lumia 920's video footage, we weren't bowled over by its daylight photos, finding them well-exposed, but over-processed, which led to a loss of detail.
 The Lumia 820's pictures aren’t as processed so appear sharper, but the flipside is some slightly washed-out colours.
 It's by no means a bad camera, but certainly not up there with the best models we've seen such as the Samsung Galaxy S3 or HTC Windows Phone 8X.

-The Lumia 820 is a tricky phone to rate compared to the Lumia 920, which is currently our favourite Windows Phone 8 handset.
-It may have a lower-resolution screen, but the display's high quality meant this didn’t worry us in everyday use.
-It doesn’t have the Lumia 920's classy unibody chassis, but this means you can change the look of the phone and expand the storage with a microSD card.
-The Lumia 820 also has better battery life and is around £100 cheaper than the Lumia 920.
-However, on contract there's only a couple of pounds' difference, so unless you plan to buy the phone upfront we'd spend the extra £48 over a two-year contract and take the classier, higher-resolution Lumia 920.
+At the time it was released, the Lumia 820 was a tricky phone to rate compared to the Lumia 920.
+It had a lower-resolution screen, but the high quality of the phone's display meant this didn’t worry us in everyday use.
+It doesn’t have the Lumia 920's classy unibody chassis either, but this means you can change the look of the phone and expand the storage with a microSD card.
+The Lumia 820 also had better battery life.
+However, the Lumia 830 now trumps its predecessor hands down, as it has a bigger screen, a faster processor, a better camera and a much more stylish design and build quality.
+It may be £40 more expensive SIM-free, but you get a whole lot more phone for your money.